Tumacácori National Historic Park

 A museum and bookstore are located at the Visitor Center.
 Exhibits include dioramas, the "santos" from the Franciscan mission and other information and objects related to the Kino missions, the Spanish colonialists, and the indigenous Native Americans.
 A 14-minute audio/visual presentation of Native American and Spanish culture is shown.

 Programs & Events

 At least two ranger-guided tours are given daily between January and April, at 11 am and 2 pm.
 Living history demonstrations depicting life during the time of the Franciscan missionaries are available by advanced request.
 Local residents demonstrating traditional crafts (tortilla-making, paper flower-making and basket weaving) are on the grounds daily during the winter months.

 In January, February and March, on full moon evenings, the park offers a tour of the church and the river provided the night is clear.
 Contact the park for dates and details.

-Each December the two-day Fiesta at Tumacacori is held on the grounds and includes traditional dancers, musical groups and crafts demonstrators.
+Each December the two-day Fiesta at Tumacácori is held on the grounds and includes traditional dancers, musical groups and crafts demonstrators.
 Tohono O'odham, Pima, Yaqui and Apache cultures are represented, as well as Mexican and Anglo-American.
-Usually 5,000 people attend this two day event held the first full weekend of December.
-There is no charge for this event
+About 5,000 people attend this two day event held the first full weekend of December.
+There is no charge for this event.

 All areas of the park are fully accessible.

-- Nearest commercial air, Amtrak and Greyhound service is in Tucson, Arizona 45 miles north.
+- Nearest commercial air, Amtrak and Greyhound services are in Tucson, Arizona 45 miles north.